 MAIIF members are guided by the principles of IMO Resolution MSC.255(84): The Code of the International Standards and Recommended Practices for a Safety Investigation into a Marine Casualty or Marine Incident (Casualty Investigation Code) and IMO Resolution LEG.3(91): Guidelines on fair treatment of seafarers in the event of a maritime accident.

 The MAIIF Charter sets out the intent, purpose and rules for the membership of MAIIF and for the conduct of MAIIF meetings.

-Membership of MAIIF is open to any individual representative of the marine safety investigation organization of a Maritime Administration, subject to the payment of an annual subscription.
+Membership of MAIIF is open to a national marine safety investigating authority, subject to the payment of an annual subscription.